moby/moby/docs/sources/userguide/dockerlinks.md

 > will scrub them when spawning shells for connection.

 We can see that Docker has created a series of environment variables with useful information about our `db` container.
-Each variables is prefixed with `DB_` which is populated from the `alias` we specified above.
+Each variable is prefixed with `DB_` which is populated from the `alias` we specified above.
 If our `alias` were `db1` the variables would be prefixed with `DB1_`.
 You can use these environment variables to configure your applications to connect to the database